Micha-L-Davis/trivia-race/README.md

 ### Minimum Viable Product (MVP) Definition

-- index page
+- Main Page
-  - Splash page that prompts user on to how/why they should answer these questions.
+  - Greeting window prompting user to enter their name and select a racer
-  - Prompt, for this trivia game, it could be a timer or bot that they can see.
+  - Visual representation of the racetrack and racers.
-  - working bot will be stretch goal
+  - Quiz area with buttons for each possible answer.
-  - Appealing layout that has inputs for each question
+- Leaderboard
-  - Stretch goal - choose themes. (up to 4)
+  - Table with top three contestants, their scores, and the date/time
-- about us page
+- ‘About Us’ Page

-- JS
+- JavaScript
-  - constructor/container of trivia questions
+  - Question object constructor
-  - connecting local storage
+    - Question, answer, possible answers
-  - inputs an retrieving them
+  - Racer object constructor
-  - record of league rating users wins and losses
+    - Image, name, racer, score
-  - stretch goal - construct other racers for other racers to compete against.
+  - Local storage for leaderboard
-  - multiple choice
+  - Random questions with even spread of difficulty.
-  - stretch goal - text input/ short answer
+  - Multiple-choice input from user
-- Race graphics/representation of participants.
+  - Representation of participants on racetrack.

 ### Authors: Brady Camp, Micha Davis, Nicholas Mercado, Matthew Rangel